Verdocs/js-sdk/README.md

 > Verdocs SDK for Javascript / Typescript

-This SDK provides convenience wrappers for both Browser-based and NodeJS applications with strong typing and documentation to help you get started quickly developing for the Verdocs platform.
+This SDK provides convenience wrappers for both Browser-based and NodeJS applications to call the Verdocs API, with strong typing and documentation to help you get started quickly developing for the Verdocs platform.

-## Documentation

-Please see the [API Docs](https://github.com/Verdocs/js-sdk/tree/main/docs) for details on the functions provided.

 ## Getting Started